mkieblesz/helipoland-static/README.md

         gallery
         ```
     - image
-- (3 days) copy content to pages with tailwind components
+- (1 day) copy content to pages with tailwind components
 - (1 day) update seo tags in all pages
 - (?) redirect to language depending on browser https://stackoverflow.com/q/30562257/11060504
 - (few hours) analytics - ga or https://simpleanalytics.com/